athomasq/athomasq.github.io/navigation/interests.md

 I'm currently exploring ideas in the AI/ML space, especially around data, data tools and data business models.
 Some things I'm looking at:

-💎 Proprietary, latent, golden and small data assets; and how to build, connect and monetize those assets.
+💎 Proprietary, latent, golden and small data assets; and how to build, connect and capture value from those assets.

 🛠 Data infrastructure, especially tools that help generative models become first-class consumers as well as producers of data.